pingcap/tidb-operator/deploy/aws/README.md

 * 2 c4.4xlarge instances for TiDB
 * 1 c5.xlarge instance for monitor

+Use the following commands to set up the cluster:

 ``` shell
 # Get the code
 $ git clone --depth=1 https://github.com/pingcap/tidb-operator